Liam Scales: International career

 Scales was a Republic of Ireland under-21 international, winning six caps.

 He was called up to the Republic of Ireland senior team for the first time on 3 September 2021 alongside Alan Browne and Callum Robinson for the games against Azerbaijan and Serbia, with the trio replacing the injured Dara O'Shea, Nathan Collins and Shane Long.
 On 19 September 2022, Scales was called up again for UEFA Nations League group matches against Scotland and Armenia after Andrew Omobamidele was ruled out due a groin injury.

+He was recalled by Ireland in October 2023.
+On 13 October 2023, he made his senior international debut for the Republic of Ireland in a 2–0 defeat at against Greece at the Aviva Stadium.

+Republic of Ireland manager Stephen Kenny revealed on 7 November 2023 that Scales would be called up again as part of the squad to play against The Netherlands and New Zealand.

+On 10 October 2024, Scales scored his first goal for the Republic of Ireland, an equalising header against Finland, in a match that ended in a 2–1 win to the Republic of Ireland.

+On 16 November 2025, Scales provided the headed assist for the third Republic of Ireland goal against Hungary, which was scored by Troy Parrott in second-half added time.
+The match ended in a 3-2 win to the Republic of Ireland and they advanced to the playoff stage to qualify for the 2026 World Cup.